upros/acme-integrations/draft-ietf-acme-integrations.md

 BRSKI cloud registrar is flexible and allows for multiple different local domain discovery and redirect scenarios.
 The est-domain leaf defined in {{!I-D.ietf-anima-brski-cloud}} allows the specification of a bootstrap EST domain.
 In this example, the est-domain extension allows the cloud registrar to specify the local domain RA that the pledge should connect to for the purposes of EST enrollment.

 For brevity, it assumes that the EST RA has previously proven ownership of the certificate identifier.
+This ownership proof could have been by fulfilling an authorization challenge against the explicit identifier "pledge.exampe.com", or by fulfilling an authorization challenge against the parent domain "example.com" leveraging {{!I-D.ietf-acme-subdomains}}.
 The domain ownership exchanges between the RA, ACME and DNS are not shown.

 Similar to the sections above, the client calls EST /csrattrs API before calling the EST /simpleenroll API.